Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 Equipment

-You definitely need a strong food processor or high speed blender to make pistachio butter.
-The motor needs to be powerful enough to bring out the oils in the nuts and blend it together into a creamy pistachio butter.
-I am using a Magimix 5200xl and I love it so far.
+You definitely need a strong food processor or high-speed blender to make pistachio butter.
+The motor needs to be powerful enough to bring out the oils in the nuts and blend them into creamy pistachio butter.

 Variations

-Sweet Pistachio Butter - To take your pistachio butter to the next level, try adding some maple syrup or other natural sweetener to make a lovely sweet pistachio spread to put on toast or in your morning porridge.
+Sweet Pistachio Butter - To give a sweet flavor, try adding some maple syrup, honey, or other natural sweetener to make a lovely sweet pistachio spread to put on toast or in your morning porridge.
 Liquid sweeteners work best for consistency, but you can add whatever you like.
+It's also lovely with a hint of almond extract.

 Crunchy Pistachio Butter - The less you process your pistachio butter, the chunkier it will be.
 If you prefer to have some chunks in there, don't process it for quite such a long time.